RishJohn14/HousingInfo/README.md

 ## Repository Organisation
 Please refer to the Index File for a guide on the repository files' organisation.
+The latest set of documentation can be found in the Lab 5 folder

 ## To run REvaluate
 Please clone the repository and start up 2 terminals (1 for frontend and 1 for backend)